frikinjay/villagerapi/DOCUMENTATION_1_21_1.md

 To handle merging, `replace`, `trade_list_amount`, `trade_list_weight`, `trade_list_max` and biome trades, VillagerAPI takes over trade picking for the profession levels that villager packs change, and only those.
 It hooks into the start of `Villager.updateTrades`.
 Every other level, including other mods' professions that no villager pack touches and the wandering trader, is picked by the game as normal.
 If anything goes wrong while picking, VillagerAPI logs it and hands the level back to the game.

 VillagerAPI doesn't write its trades into `VillagerTrades.TRADES`.
 Mods that read that table directly, for example to display trades, see the original trades and not the ones from villager packs.

+### Blocks your POIs use

+A villager pack's POI types can use blocks your mod registers in its own code, on both loaders, with nothing extra to set up.

+On Fabric, mods start up one after another, and VillagerAPI may register your pack's POI types before your mod has registered its blocks.
+VillagerAPI registers those POIs straight away, so their IDs exist and tags like `acquirable_job_site` always load.
+It then watches block registration and links each POI to its block as soon as that block is added, and logs `Linked POI type ... to block ...`.
+If a block somehow still isn't linked by the time a world starts, VillagerAPI tries once more then.

+On NeoForge, deferred registers add all blocks before any POI types, so POIs have their blocks from the start.

+If a POI's block doesn't exist at all, the world-start check logs `POI type '...' references missing block ...` and that profession won't work.